learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 # 10.155092592592592
 ```

-## Plot the prediction with actual data and regression line
+## Plot the prediction with the rest of the data

 ```python